The Path to Ministry

 Find a Licensing School

-Course of Study Online registration for January 2023 term is Now Open
+Course of Study Online registration for August 2024 term

 Course of Study Basic Five-Year Curriculum